Reported by Kerrie Marshall, Arik Palileo and Eric A. Schiff

 The second, less common ventilation system is displacement ventilation.
 In displacement ventilation, vents in the floor slowly bring cool, conditioned clean air into the room that blankets the room floor.
 This is illustrated in panel (d).
 As the air is heated by a person’s body, it becomes a thermal plume that rises towards the ceiling along with exhaled virus.
 The effect is illustrated in panel (e).
 A return vent in the ceiling then removes air from the room before it mixes with air at lower levels.

-Displacement ventilation on its own can halve the spread of exhaled virus in workspaces adjoining that of an infected person, as is illustrated in Panel (e).
-In conjunction with semi-open partitions, Kong and Zhang calculate a risk reduction of 4 times, as illustrated in panel (f).
+Displacement ventilation on its own can substantially reduce the spread of exhaled virus in workspaces adjoining that of an infected person, as is illustrated in Panel (e).
+Describing ongoing research, Jensen Zhang says the reduction may be as large as tenfold for optimized displacement ventilation designs.
+In conjunction with semi-open partitions, the risk reduction may reach 20 times, as illustrated in panel (f).

 Jensen Zhang (2020).
 “Integrating IAQ control strategies to reduce the risk of asymptomatic SARS CoV-2 infections in classrooms and open-plan offices”, Science and Technology for the Built Environment, 26:8, 1013-1018, DOI: 10.1080/23744731.2020.1794499

 Meng Kong (2017).
 “Semi-Open Space and Micro-Environmental Control for Improving Thermal Comfort, Indoor Air Quality, and Building Energy Efficiency”, Dissertations – ALL.
 810.